- UCAS Code: C800

-Psychology courses at the University of Stathclyde are a popular choice with our undergraduates.
-Studying with us, you'll look at conditions of human behaviour – how we learn, remember, co-ordinate our actions and interact with others – and the reasons for differences between individuals, such as personality or intelligence.
+Psychology degree courses at the University of Strathclyde are a popular choice with our undergraduates.
+Studying with us, you'll look at conditions of human behaviour – how we learn, remember, coordinate our actions and interact with others – and the reasons for differences between individuals, such as personality or intelligence.

 As well as careers as a professional psychologist, psychology graduates have a lot of options open to them.
 Many go on to further study or to careers in teaching, human resource management, social work, as well as many other areas.

 Due to the popularity of this undergraduate course and performance criteria for entry into Honours (Year 4) the numbers admitted to Years 2 and 3 of the course are limited.